 Whether it’s taking a mindful walk, watering houseplants, meditating near a body of water, creating sand mandalas, turning your yard into raised beds, creating a garden plan, or helping out in a community garden, cultivating a relationship with nature will invite presence, a sense of accomplishment and numerous other benefits to your mental & physical health.

 One thing to be said about 2020 is that it was a year of gardening and indulging in the outdoors for many.
 With the onset of the pandemic and new stresses to be dealt with, many turned to caring for plants or spending time in nature as a form of self-therapy.
 Others have been prescribed ecotherapy to deal with the heightened intensity of the past year.

-Ecotherapy as a formal type of therapeutic treatment can be a structured activity related to exploring & appreciating the natural world.
+Ecotherapy, as a formal type of therapeutic treatment, can be a structured activity related to exploring & appreciating the natural world.
 It may involve spending time with other people in a natural setting, working in nature, or simply experiencing the great outdoors – such as enjoying a stroll through the woods (Healthline).

-Ecotherapy is an umbrella term used to describe therapies that involve interacting with nature as a way to reduce stress, depression, anxiety, promote healing, and increase a general sense of well-being; it’s an approach that recognizes the importance of the human-nature connection (Good Therapy).
+Ecotherapy is an umbrella term used to describe therapies that involve interacting with nature as a way to reduce stress, depression, and anxiety, promote healing, and increase a general sense of well-being; it’s an approach that recognizes the importance of the human-nature connection (Good Therapy).

 Additionally, it prioritizes this relationship as a two-way street, meaning it involves giving back and nurturing nature, which may also help with anxiety related to environmental degradation.
 These therapies range from nature meditations, horticultural therapy, animal-assisted therapy, and conservation activities to help with feelings of worthiness, reduce aggression, and/or create a sense of belonging.